About the plan

 The plan sets out a clear 30-year vision for Queensland's resources industry: to be a resilient, responsible and sustainable resources industry that grows as it transforms.

-Government and industry will need to work cooperatively so that, by 2050, Queensland’s resources industry will be recognised globally as an ESG leader, a global supplier of new economy minerals, and a creator of high-quality, high-wage jobs and careers.
+Government and industry will need to work cooperatively so that, by 2050, Queensland’s resources industry will be recognised globally as an ESG leader, a global supplier of critical minerals, and a creator of high-quality, high-wage jobs and careers.

 The plan outlines global challenges and changes facing the resources industry, opportunities for industry growth and diversification, and the collaboration and commitments required by government and industry in order to achieve this vision.